irynamcb/finalProject/README.md

 ### Adding/Deleting friends:

 You add friends by visiting their page and making a friend request.
 They then have an option of rejecting or accepting a request.
 If the request is accepted, then the two of you become friends.
+To remove a friends, just click 'Delete' button next to the friend's name.

 <img src="app/assets/images/2.png" width=35% height=35% />